-3 29.10. (a) If the analysis, prepared in accordance with 4 subdivision (b) of Rule 29.8, of proposed floor amendments to a 5 bill, other than the Budget Bill, discloses that the amendments 6 create a new bill or rewrite the current form of the bill, upon 7 adoption of the amendments the bill shall be reprinted and referred 8 to the Committee on Rules.
+29.10. (a) If the analysis, prepared in accordance with subdivision (b) of Rule 29.8, of proposed floor amendments to a bill, other than the Budget Bill, discloses that the amendments create a new bill or rewrite the current form of the bill, upon adoption of the amendments the bill shall be reprinted and referred to the Committee on Rules.

-9 (b) When amendments adopted pursuant to subdivision (a) rewrite the bill, as specified in subdivision (e), the Committee on 10 11 Rules shall either refer the bill to a standing committee or hold the 12 bill.
-If the bill is referred to a standing committee, the standing 13 committee shall meet and act upon the bill no later than the next 14 scheduled hearing of the committee.
-If the bill is referred to a 15 standing committee during a time when standing committees are 16 not meeting, the standing committee shall meet and act upon the 17 bill as directed by the Committee on Rules and, in any event, within 18 two legislative days of receipt of the bill.
-Upon receipt of the bill, 19 the committee by a vote of a majority of the membership may do any of the following: (1) hold the bill, (2) return the bill to the 20 21 Senate floor for consideration, or (3) rerefer the bill to fiscal 22 committee pursuant to Joint Rule 10.5.
-23 If the bill is referred to a standing committee during the time when no committee may meet, the Committee on Rules shall grant permission to suspend the joint rule to allow the committee to meet as directed by the Committee on Rules.
+(b) When amendments adopted pursuant to subdivision (a) rewrite the bill, as specified in subdivision (e), the Committee on Rules shall either refer the bill to a standing committee or hold the bill.
+If the bill is referred to a standing committee, the standing committee shall meet and act upon the bill no later than the next scheduled hearing of the committee.
+If the bill is referred to a standing committee during a time when standing committees are not meeting, the standing committee shall meet and act upon the bill as directed by the Committee on Rules and, in any event, within two legislative days of receipt of the bill.
+Upon receipt of the bill, the committee by a vote of a majority of the membership may do any of the following: (1) hold the bill, (2) return the bill to the Senate floor for consideration, or (3) rerefer the bill to fiscal committee pursuant to Joint Rule 10.5.